 These concrete block types are used within the preparation of lintel beams.

 These lintel blocks are built in such a manner that it serves as a masonry unit and formwork.

-Aesthetically, lintel blocks have a deep groove where concrete as well as reinforcing bars are positioned, they serve as an everlasting formwork system for the lintel beam member.
+Aesthetically, lintel blocks have a deep groove where concrete and reinforcing bars are positioned, they serve as an everlasting formwork system for the lintel beam member.

-They are found to be environment friendly and helpful to most builders because they served two different purposes.
+They are found to be environment friendly and helpful to most builders because they served several purposes.

 H) Aerated Autoclaved Concrete Block (AAC):

-Aerated autoclaved concrete block types are a lighter and bigger model of bricks.
+Aerated autoclaved concrete block types are a lighter and bigger bricks.

-Most are made with identical materials like bricks, however with a unique structure that makes the material a pot to cut prices.
+Most are made with identical materials like bricks, however with a unique structure with reduced prices.

 Research shows that the use of autoclaved aerated concrete blocks has lowered general steel and concrete consumption by 15% and 10%.

 Autoclaved aerated blocks have various advantages such as cost-benefit, less construction time, remodeling various surfaces & fire resistance.

-Before formation of AAC block, a technology statement must be submitted for approval before work can begin.
+Before formation of AAC block, a technology statement must be submitted for approval before the work can begin.